-- Centre de Biologie pour la Gestion des Populations, INRA, Montpellier, France
+- Centre de Biologie pour la Gestion des Populations, INRAe, Montpellier, France

-- Macroevolution, Phylogenetics / Phylogenomics, Phylogeography & Biogeography, Speciation, Species interactions
+- Adaptation, Macroevolution, Molecular Evolution, Phylogenetics / Phylogenomics, Phylogeography & Biogeography, Species interactions

 Repeated replacements of an intrabacterial symbiont in the tripartite nested mealybug symbiosis